MetricCode/Box_CleanUp/README.md

 Run the script: python3 cleanup.py
 The script will prompt you to perform various tasks.
 Simply enter "y" or "n" to answer.

+You can use this to make your motd ascii art.
+Add the art to a file and when you're at the edit_motd() function, give it the file location.

 Functionality:
 Clears Apache logs.
 Clears system logs.